 Headteacher: Mrs J Boylan

-Our Teachers are: Mr Kitchin and Mrs J Edwards, Mr M Costello and Mrs L Ovenden
+Our Teachers are: Mr Kitchin, Mrs J Edwards, Mr M Costello and Mrs L Ovenden

-Support Assistant is Mrs J Mitton Ms D Mundy
+Support Assistant are: Mrs J Mitton and Ms D Munday

 The Year 6 experience is a pivotal one for any child – they are at the end of their primary schooling and about to embark on a new phase of their lives at secondary school.